denten/denten.github.io/collections/_books/literary-theory-for-robots.md

   - source: "Publishers Weekly"
     quote: |
-        Timely and original, this is an essential resource on the history of text generating AI, and its future."
+        Timely and original, this is an essential resource on the history of text generating AI, and its future.

   - source: "Sean Michaels, The Baffler"
     url: https://web.archive.org/web/20240228215439/https://thebaffler.com/latest/critique-of-artificial-reason-michaels